 NWO also funds non-photochemical quenching research carried out by a future PhD candidate supervised by Aarts.
 The NWO recently accepted a major research proposal.
 This will allow Aarts to collaborate with colleagues from Wageningen, Utrecht, Amsterdam and the United States and ten breeding companies, to investigate how plants react to changing light circumstances.
 For example, if a cloud obscures the sun, or the weather shifts between cloudy and bright sunlight during the day, or as a result of shade cast by nearby plants.
 ‘We want to know what genes are responsible and if there is genetic variation in this regard.
 Following that, we want to see how these genes can influence the reaction of plants to these changes in circumstances and reduce non-photochemical quenching, without damaging the plant.
 In a greenhouse, for example, this protection mechanism is redundant,’ states Aarts.

-- Article “Catching more sunlight in a plant”
+- essay on strawberry in hindi “Catching more sunlight in a plant”

-- Background information on the importance of photosynthesis research
+- essay on save our environment wikipedia on the importance of photosynthesis research

 - Read this article in Dutch